-Purdue Expands ADA Title II Support with New Brightspace Asynchronous Course, Updated Accessibility Resources
+Purdue Expands ADA Title II Support with New Brightspace Asynchronous Course, FAQs, Updated Accessibility Resources

 Purdue University has launched the second round of support services for instructors as they transition their course materials in alignment with the new digital accessibility standards issued by the Department of Justice (DOJ) under the Americans with Disabilities Act (ADA).
-These standards require that all student-facing web and digital content be accessible by April 24, 2026.
+The scope of the new standards is broad, applying to all web and mobile content available to the public or used in services, programs, and activities.
+Three main areas covered in that scope – instructional documents, videos and audio, and images and color contrast – are specifically addressed on the Innovative Learning Accessibility Checklist page.
+New resources supplement this checklist and are detailed on the Instructional Material ADA Readiness website.

 For further questions and support at your campus, contact: